robtfm/measure_once/index.md

 # Measure Once

-a game where you repair holes by cutting wood to the right shapes.
+a game where you repair holes by cutting wood to the right shapes. works best with a gamepad, can be played on keyboard as well.

 ![screenshot](screenshot.png)